An explicit KO-degree map and applications: Introduction

 for each $i> 0$.

 The situation in algebraic geometry is, in outline, similar (details are deferred to the body of the text).
 Suppose $k$ is a field having characteristic unequal to $2$.
-Write $\hop{k}$ for the pointed $\aone$-homotopy category over $k$ as constructed by Morel-Voevodsky \cite{MV}.
-The role of (orthogonal, topological) K-theory is played by the higher Grothendieck-Witt groups $GW^{j}_i(X)$ of a smooth $k$-scheme $X$.
-Bott periodicity for these groups corresponds to a $4$-periodicity in the index $j$.
-The groups $GW^{j}_i(X)$ are known to be representable in the unstable pointed $\aone$-homotopy category by suitable ``loop spaces" of a space $\Z \times B_{\et}O$ by the recent work of Schlichting-Tripathi \cite{SchlichtingTripathi}; here $B_{\et}{O}$ is the space defined in \cite[p.
+Write $\hop{k}$ for the pointed $\aone$-homotopy category over $k$ as constructed by Morel--Voevodsky \cite{MV}.
+The role of (orthogonal, topological) K-theory is played by the higher Grothendieck--Witt theory; for a smooth scheme $X$ one considers the doubly indexed groups $GW^{j}_i(X)$.
+The analog of Bott periodicity in the topological setting is a $4$-periodicity in the index $j$.
+The groups $GW^{j}_i(X)$ are known to be representable in the unstable pointed $\aone$-homotopy category by suitable ``loop spaces" of a space $\Z \times B_{\et}O$ by the recent work of Schlichting--Tripathi \cite{SchlichtingTripathi}; here $B_{\et}{O}$ is the space defined in \cite[p.
 130]{MV}.
 In particular, Schlichting and Tripathi prove that

 and show that one can construct ind-algebraic varieties $O, GL/Sp, Sp$ and $GL/O$, modeled by ``stable matrices" of an appropriate sort (orthogonal, anti-symmetric, symplectic, or symmetric) $\aone$-weakly equivalent to $\Omega^j_{\pone}\Omega^1_s (\Z \times B_{\et}O)$ for $j = 1,2,3$ or $4$.